srakesh/coding-challenge/Interview/README.md

 # Coding Challenge

-Interview is a java maven project.
+Interview is a Java 8 maven project.
 It takes a json input file and outputs flattened key(separated by a "dot")/value pairs.

 Main source code: src->main->Program.java